Theratonin® Melatonin Supplement

 • Accurate, reliable dosing: Tested and certified by NSF International so you can be confident that each quick-dissolving tablet delivers 3 mg of melatonin.
 Nothing more, nothing less.

-Independently tested and certified by NSF® International.
+• Independently tested and content certified.
 Manufactured in the USA in a GMP-compliant facility.

 SUGGESTED USE